jacobdbt2100/Data-Analytics/README.md

 But seeing them early helps later.
 They’re just a way to group data and behavior together.

-Don’t try to memorize this sheet.

-Write small programs from it.
-Make mistakes.
-Fix them.

-That’s when Python starts to feel normal.

 ### 5.1 Python Fundamentals & Data Structures (Building a strong foundation in syntax, data types, and logic)